- 0126 states have passed ADU-friendly zoning reforms since 2020 — California, Oregon, and Washington lead

 ADU Economics: Build Cost vs. Rental Income

-What about permits?
-They add 2–6 months and $2,000–$15,000 depending on jurisdiction.
-Some cities have streamlined ADU permits to 30–60 days.
+Permits add 2–6 months and $2,000–$15,000 depending on the city.
+Some jurisdictions have cut ADU permit timelines to 30–60 days.
 Others still drag.
-Check your local rules before you commit.
+Check your local rules before committing to a timeline.

-The investor question.
 Can you buy a property specifically to add an ADU?
 Yes.
-Look for lots with enough square footage — many jurisdictions require 5,000–10,000 sq ft minimum for a second unit.
-A 7,000 sq ft lot in a reform state might support a 600–800 sq ft ADU.
+Target lots with 5,000–10,000 square feet — enough for a 600–800-square-foot unit under most reform-state rules.
 That's your ARV play: buy the house, add the unit, refinance or sell based on the new NOI.

 The Housing Deficit Driving Demand

-We're 3.8 to 6.5 million units short.
-That's the range from Freddie Mac to the National Association of Realtors.
-We're not building enough to keep up with household formation.
-Big multifamily takes years — permits, financing, construction.
+The numbers come from Freddie Mac and the National Association of Realtors: 3.8 to 6.5 million units short.
+Household formation is outpacing new construction.
+Large multifamily projects take years — permits, financing, site work.
 ADUs can be permitted and built in 6–12 months.
-They're the fastest way to add supply at the lot level.
+They're the fastest path to adding supply at the lot level.

 House-Hacking With an ADU

 Here's the house-hacking angle.
 You own a single-family home.
-You add an ADU in the backyard.
+You build a backyard ADU.
 You live in the main house.
-You rent the ADU.
-Your tenant's rent covers a chunk of your mortgage.
-You've just turned your primary residence into an income-producing asset.
-No need to move.
-No need to buy a duplex.
-The ADU is your second unit.
+Your tenant's rent covers a big piece of your mortgage.
+No duplex purchase needed — the ADU is your second unit.

-What about investors who don't live on-site?
-You buy a single-family with a big lot.
-You add an ADU.
-You rent both units.
-Now you've got a de facto duplex with lower acquisition cost than buying an existing two-unit.
-The cap-rate on the combined NOI might run 5–6% — not huge, but you're creating value through construction, not just buying it.
-And in tight markets, two units on one lot can outperform one.
-The key is finding the right lot.
-Zoning.
-Setbacks.
-Utility capacity.
-Do the 48-hour feasibility check before you buy.
+For investors who don't live on-site, the play is similar.
+Buy a single-family with a big lot.
+Add an ADU.
+Rent both units.
+You've got a de facto duplex with a lower acquisition cost than buying an existing two-unit.
+The cap rate on the combined NOI can run 5–6%, and you're creating value through construction rather than just buying it.

-Bottom line: The zoning revolution is real.
-26 states.
+The zoning revolution is real.
+Twenty-six states.
 Millions of units of demand.
-And your backyard might be the lowest-friction way to capture it.
-Whether you're house-hacking or building for pure cash-flow, the math works in the right markets.
-Next episode: the ADU investor playbook — feasibility, permits, and getting to your first rent check.
+Whether you're house-hacking or building for pure cash flow, the math works in the right markets.
+Next episode: the full ADU investor playbook — feasibility, permits, and getting to your first rent check.

 Read definition →NOI (net operating income) is what a property earns from operations each year.
 Rental revenue minus vacancy loss and operating expenses.
 Before you subtract the mortgage, CapEx, or taxes.